Jeremy Gibbons: Academic

-His publications cover generic programming, functional programming, formal methods, computational biology and bioinformatics.
+His publications cover generic programming, functional programming, formal methods, computational biology, bioinformatics, and Algorithm Design with Haskell co-authored with Richard Bird.

 He is a member of the International Federation for Information Processing (IFIP) IFIP Working Group 2.1 on Algorithmic Languages and Calculi, which specified, maintains, and supports the programming languages ALGOL 60 and ALGOL 68.
 Since 2009, he has been chairperson.